This post contains affiliate links.

 To summarize:

-- People that want to upgrade from their entry-level grinders: Spend $90+ on a grinder to make sure you get a decent increase in quality.
+• People who want to upgrade from their entry-level grinders: Spend $90+ on a grinder to make sure you get a decent increase in quality.